martinnajjar12/lintertin/README.md

 <h1 align="center">Lintertin</h1>

 > This is a simple Ruby linter, used to improve code quality and readability.

-Its name is Lintertin, linter because it's a linter, and tin from the end of my name (Martin) 😉
+You're working with Ruby and not sure what the best practices are?? **Lintertin** will help you.
 You can test a single file, and also you can test all the files that exist in the root directory by using this linter.

 ## Good and Bad examples

+Take a look at the cops Lintertin warn you about:

 ### Trailing spaces

+<p>Lintertin checks if there is a trailing space at the end of the line:</p>

+Bad Example:

 ```Bad Example
 class ForTest